Best Films of the 1950s List

 violence whatsoever.
 It's just the beautiful use of subtlety to create frightening scenes.

 Vertigo is a technically, visually, psychologically, and brilliantly crafted neo-noir.
-All of the elements
+All of

-that it's a rare achievement.
-It exemplfies what a legendary director Alfred Hitchcock was and why his movies are constantly
+together so well, that it's a rare achievement.
+It exemplfies what a legendary director Alfred Hitchcock was

-revered to this day.
+and why his movies are constantly revered to this day.
 There's something about them that remains timeless.

 "Madness.
 Madness!"
-The exclamation at the end says it all about The Bridge on the River Kwai, a thrilling WWII picture
+The exclamation at the end says it all about The Bridge on the River Kwai, a

-and therefore must be brought down.
+that overshadows everything and therefore must be brought down.

 Honorable Mentions: